moov-io/paygate/docs/ha.md

 There has been a decision to not implement High Availability (HA) leadership or clustering for PayGate.
+Resiliency and availability requirements are recommended on the underlying database and deployment of Moov's stack.
 This is done for a few reasons:

 1. The work involved in proper HA leadership, gossip, and coordination is estimated to be too much currently.
 1. PayGate can be configured to collect `Transfer` objects for set of ABA routing numbers.